hydephp/develop/docs/digging-deeper/advanced-customization.md

 If you are developing an extension, I recommend you do this in the `boot` method of a service provider so that it can be loaded automatically.
 Do this by adding the fully qualified class name to the `BuildHookService::$postBuildTasks` array.

+Hyde can also autoload them if you store the files in the `app/Actions` directory and the names end in `BuildTask.php`.
+For example `app/Actions/ExampleBuildTask.php`.